Rethes/3D_SnakeGame/README.md

 - main.py - The main game loop that integrates the snake, apples, and walls, and handles user inputs and game state.

 ## <a name="Future Improvements"> Future Improvements</a>
-- Show the player's score on the game over screen
-- Add a start-up window with the name of the game
+- Add difficulty levels
-- Implement a high score feature
+- Implement a background, snake skin and apple skin
 - Add power ups to the game; extra lives